When purchasing or upgrading a dust collector the dust collector accessories, hoses and connections will help ensure maximum efficiency of the system.

 What can I use for a dust collector hose?

-The proper dust collection hose features a thick wall, see-through PVC design and a helix wire running through the hose to allow for proper grounding.
+The proper dust collection hose features a thick wall, a see-through PVC design, and a helix wire running through the hose to allow for good grounding.
 Additionally, a hose will not kink when making a corner.

 Can I use metal ductwork for dust collection systems?

 Many larger woodworking shops and dust collection systems will use metal for the piping.
-As this pipe can be larger in diameter and move more air it makes for a great ductwork system.
-However, your power source must be designed to handle the air flow requirements to avoid loss of CFM that can degrade your system.
+This pipe can be more significant in diameter and move more air, making it an excellent ductwork system.
+However, your power source must be designed to handle the airflow requirements to avoid loss of CFM that can degrade your system.
 Be sure to use blast gates to only supply air where for active machines.

 How many CFM does a dust collector need?

-For larger woodworking tools like table saws a dust collector should have at least 500 CFM to properly capture large and fine dust particles.
-Which, for most machines, excludes use of a shop vacuum as their maximum CFM typically stops at around 400 CFM.
+For larger woodworking tools like table saws, a dust collector should have at least 500 CFM to capture large and fine dust particles adequately.
+This excludes a shop vacuum for most machines, as their maximum CFM typically stops at around 400 CFM.

 Summary